Tillaert/kaocha-runner-issue/readme.md

 ### polylith-kaocha

 The kaocha runner shows this as a test result.
-It does not show the compilation error, rather an error that it can't find the file which contains the error.
+It does not show the compilation error, rather an error that it can't find the namespace which contains the error.

 ```bash
 Projects to run tests from: pr-kaocha